-Why do I get an "Target IP Address is empty" error when I try connect to Speedgoat hardware from a standalone App Designer app?
+Why do I get an "Target IP Address is empty" error when I try connect to Speedgoat hardware from a deployed SLRT app?

-I have deployed this app into a standalone application using MATLAB Compiler.
-I am able to successfully run this app on the computer where I designed it.
-But when I try to run it on another computer which does not have MATLAB installed and is connected to a Speedgoat target, I get an error saying:
+Then, I compiled the SLRT app into a standalone application using MATLAB Compiler.
+I can successfully run this standalone app on the computer where I designed it.
+But when I try to deploy it to another computer that is connected to a Speedgoat target, I get an error saying:

 "Error communicating with target 'TargetPC1': Cannot connect